canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 # What is this blog for?

-- Communicating our value proposition - making Canada.ca better, improving digital services for citizens
+- Communicating our value proposition - optimization writ large
+	- making Canada.ca better, improving digital services for citizens
 - Blog as expression of what are we about:
 	- evidence based design/decision-making
 	- relentlessly continuously improving - adopting lean and agile approaches, learning as we go